South Korea's Moon pledges to upgrade alliance with U.S. in call with Biden

-SEOUL (Reuters) - South Korea’s President Moon Jae-in pledged on Thursday to upgrade the country’s alliance with the United States in a phone call with President Joe Biden, Seoul’s presidential office said.
+SEOUL (Reuters) - South Korea’s President Moon Jae-in pledged on Thursday to upgrade the country’s alliance with the United States and prepare a comprehensive North Korea strategy in a phone call with U.S. President Joe Biden, Moon’s office said.

 The call comes as Moon, who had offered to be a mediator between the United States and North Korea, faces the challenge of getting the stalled talks between Washington and Pyongyang back on track.